KxSystems/docs/docs/ref/prior.md

 `prior` is a wrapper for the [Each Prior](maps.md#each-prior) iterator.

-!!! tip "First!"

-    See the [iterator](maps.md#each-prior) for detail of how the first item of the result is determined.
+See the [iterator](maps.md#each-prior) for how the first item of the result is determined.

-It is good q style to use `prior` rather than the iterator, except where iterators are composed and brevity helps.
+!!! tip "It is good q style to use `prior` rather than the iterator, except where iterators are composed and brevity helps."

 ----